 - Ask your doctor about other types of Parkinson’s medicines.
 Options include a type of antidepressant called MAO-B inhibitors, dopamine agonists, anticholinergic agents, and COMT inhibitors.
 But these drugs don’t work as well as levodopa and have side effects, too.

 - If you get dyskinesia, you and your doctor have a few treatment options.
 One is a medicine called amantadine (Gocovri, Osmolex ER).
 It might also help to lower your dose of levodopa or take it less often.
+Another is clozaril (Clozapine), a drug typically used to treat mood disorders.
 The trick is to take enough to control your Parkinson's symptoms but not enough to cause dyskinesia.
 You could also try taking an extended-release form of levodopa.
 This type keeps the level of the drug in your body more constant, so it might keep your dopamine levels more even and keep dyskinesia at bay.

 Your doctor can help guide your decision to start levodopa.
 Talk to them about your concerns about the drug and how to find the right balance between dyskinesia and PD symptoms.
 Together, you can decide what’s most likely to help you feel your best.